Skip to main content

 With MCP, Devin can help you:

-• create Notion docs, Google Docs (through Zapier), and Linear tickets
+• bulk create Linear tickets, Notion docs, Google Docs (through Zapier) and more

-• pull in context from and interact with Figma, Airtable, Stripe, and Hubspot
+• pull in context from and interact with Airtable, Stripe, and Hubspot

 • a lot more!